 “Work or Long-term Stay” is a stay which is not applicable to Temporary Visitor.

-The Immigration Office will issue the COE and grant you specific period of stay under the visa status if they acknowledge your eligibility for the visa status and recognize that your situation satisfies the basic criteria and requirements.
+The Immigration Office will issue the COE and grant you specific period of stay under the visa status if they acknowledge your eligibility for the visa status and recognize that your situation satisfies basic criteria and the requirements.

 Check also >> WHAT IS VISA STATUS?